Pape station: Nearby landmarks and events

 The Church of the Holy Name, a prominent architectural landmark, is located nearby.

 The Taste of the Danforth street festival takes place for three days in August on the stretch of Danforth west of Pape.

 Centennial College's Story Arts Centre, home to Communications, Media and Design programs, is located just north of the station.

 Surface connections

-When the subway is closed, buses do not enter the station, and an on-street transfer is required.
-TTC routes serving the station include:
+Due to construction of the Ontario Line, the bus terminal at Pape station is closed between May 12, 2024, and late 2025.